sgsbucket/animan-doc/docs/animan/member_preference.md

 import Icon from "@material-ui/core/Icon";
 import { Screenshot, ScreenshotMark } from "../../src/components/Screenshot"

-Control all User preferences and account information here.
+Users control all of their account information and preferences on this page.

 ## Notification Preferences

 :::info
-- Location: (page) Profile
+Location: Profile
 :::

 <Screenshot image="/screenshot/profile_preferences.png">